Advising the Advisors: Evidence from ETFs

 Abstract

 Asset managers play a dual role by simultaneously managing funds and increasingly providing investment model recommendations to third-party financial advisors.
-Using a novel data set focusing on recommendations by ETF issuers and strategists, we discover that these recommendations have a substantial impact on ETF flows.
-Model providers recommend their affiliated ETFs more frequently, and these tend to have higher fees and lower performance than recommended unaffiliated ETFs.
-In addition, investors who follow the recommendations exhibit weaker sensitivity to funds’ prices and returns.
-We fail to find evidence that recommendations are driven by private information about the future outperformance of affiliated funds.
+Using a novel data set on recommendations by ETF issuers and strategists, we show that the $4.8 trillion recommendation market has a substantial impact on ETF flows.
+Model providers recommend their affiliated ETFs more frequently.
+These funds tend to have higher fees and lower performance than recommended unaffiliated ETFs.
+In addition, investors following the recommendations exhibit weaker sensitivity to funds’ returns.
+We fail to find evidence that recommendations are driven by private information about the future performance of affiliated funds.

 Keywords: Exchange-traded funds, Recommendations, Institutional Asset Management, Financial Advisors, Model Portfolios